 649 N. Spring St. Los Angeles, CA 90012 | map |

-Opened: 1962, initially called the Sing Lee Theatre.
-It's on the west side of the street a half block north of Cesar Chavez Ave.
-It has a long lobby.
-That's the auditorium over on the right.
-Photo: Bill Counter - 2020
+Janet notes that that Sing Lee was the name of the couple's oldest son.
+The building is on the west side of the street a half block north of Cesar Chavez Ave.
+It has a long lobby and the auditorium is set back far from the entrance.

 Seating: 425

 The Foo Hsing Opera Academy of Taiwan was offering performances of the opera "Lady White Snake" in 1970.
-Another event in 1970 was a shutdown after the theatre was allegedly operating as a gambling casino.
-See a news clipping with a photo lower on the page.
+There was a shutdown later in 1970 after allegations that the theatre was operating as a gambling casino.

 A 1984 ad for the Chinese language houses in town that appeared in the Mandarine Commercial News.
 See the pages for the Pagoda/Cinemaland, Kuo-Hwa/San Gabriel, Monterey, Kim Sing and Garfield theaters.
 Thanks to Ron Strong for sharing the ad.
 Visit his Bijou Memories site for many articles about the theatres in the area he once attended.